alexeipancratov/everycoincounts/README.md

 We rely on UMA Optimistic Oracle (https://umaproject.org/) as our decentralized truth machine regulated by their community to validate institutions so donators can be sure that their contributions are spent appropriately and supporting the right causes.

+# How to get started
+Donators can deposit any value in the institution that works with the cause.
+The UMA community will audit the use of the funds.

 ## Developers 🧑🏻‍💻

 Name  | Git Hub | LinkedIn | Twitter